Pelvic Floor Health in Pregnancy, Birth and Postpartum

 What is the pelvic floor?

-The pelvic floor is a group of muscles at the bottom of the pelvis which supports the bladder, bowels and female reproductive organs including the uterus and vagina.
-The main jobs of the pelvic floor include effective elimination of urine and feces, and pleasurable sexual function.
+The pelvic floor is a group of muscles at the bottom of the pelvis which supports the bladder, bowels, and female reproductive organs, including the uterus and vagina.
+The main jobs of the pelvic floor include the effective elimination of urine and feces and pleasurable sexual function.
 Problems with the pelvic floor can cause incontinence and pain during intercourse.
-Pregnancy and childbirth are a very important and impactful time for the pelvic floor, and ensuring pelvic floor health during pregnancy can have a positive effect on the labor and birth process.
-Read on to learn how to assess and prepare your pelvic floor health for labor, birth and postpartum.
+Pregnancy and childbirth are very important and impactful times for the pelvic floor, and ensuring pelvic floor health during pregnancy can have a positive effect on the labor and birth process.
+Read on to learn how to assess and prepare your pelvic floor health for labor, birth, and postpartum.

 Preparing your pelvic floor for birth